ssundar123/Dynamics365-finance-and-operations-SecurityMetadata/README.md

 # SecurityMetadata
 Generate a dump of the security metadata from the database.
-Can be run in non-prod environments
+Can be run in non-prod environments.

+Standard does not support entities to cover the x relations.